csuoc/Final_project_Uresens/README.md

 - Code arrengement, cleaning to provide faster results

-- Ask more hospitals to gather more information and be able to predict this disease with all the biomarkers from urine, not only a few Besides, I also need to validate the result whit real people with this disease.
+- Ask more hospitals to gather more information and be able to predict this disease with all the biomarkers from urine, not only a few.
+Besides, I also need to validate the result whit real people with this disease.

 # 8. Links and Resources